Jayamalar11/myagv_2023_jn/README.md

 ---

-# Module 3 — Navigation to Named Waypoints
+# Module 3 — Navigation to Named Waypoints (ROS 2)

 This module provides an intuitive waypoint management system using **ROS 2 Nav2**.